Thick Forests: Recognising a thick forest

-\begin{rem} An alternative proof of~\eqref{eq:chrompoly} can be given using the perfection of cobipartite graphs and the PGT, but it is not simpler. \end{rem} As a function of $q$, \eqref{eq:chrompoly} is the \emph{chromatic polynomial} of $G$.
-In particular, if $n_1=n_2=q$, this becomes $(q)_q\kappa_q= q! \kappa_q$.
-Since $\kappa_q$ is then the number of \emph{perfect} matchings, we have \begin{lem} Counting the number of $q$-colourings of a cobipartite graph is \#P-complete. \end{lem} \begin{proof} The above is a reduction from counting the number of perfect matchings in a bipartite graph.
-Then Valiant's proof~\cite{Valiant} that this is \#P-complete implies the result. \end{proof}

-Thus we cannot hope for exact counting, but there is an FPRAS (fully polynomial randomised approximation scheme) to approximate the number of $k$-matchings in $G$ to relative error $\eps$ with high probability~\cite{JSV}.
-Since~\eqref{eq:chrompoly} is a linear function of the numbers of $k$-matchings with positive coefficients, we have an FPRAS for $\ncol(G)$ for any $q$ on any cobipartite graph.
-We can then use \CCD and the clique cutset counting Lemma~\ref{lem:colcut} to give an FPRAS for $\ncol(G)$ for any $q$ on a quasi thick forest.
-For details of error control in \CCD, see~\cite[Sec.\,2.2.1]{DJMV}.
+The following is then an easy consequence of Lemma~\ref{lem:cobipcol}. \begin{lem} Counting the number of $q$-colourings of a cobipartite graph is \#P-complete. \end{lem} \begin{proof} If $n_1=n_2=q$, then $\kappa_k=0$ for $k>q$ and $\ncol(G)= \kappa_k q!$ from Lemma~\ref{lem:cobipcol}.
+So $\ncol(G)/q!$ is the number of perfect matchings of $\ddot{B}$.
+Thus we have a a reduction to $\ncol$ from counting the number of perfect matchings in a bipartite graph.
+Valiant~\cite{Valiant} showed this to be \#P-complete. \end{proof} Thus we cannot hope for exact counting, but there is an FPRAS (fully polynomial randomised approximation scheme) to approximate the number of $k$-matchings in $G$ to relative error $\eps$ with high probability~\cite{JSV}.
+Since Lemma~\ref{lem:cobipcol} gives a linear function of $\kappa_k$ with positive coefficients, we can use an FPRAS to approximate the $\kappa_k$ to give an FPRAS to approximate $\ncol(G)$ on any cobipartite graph for any $q$.
+We can then use Theorem~\ref{thm:ccdcol} to give an FPRAS for $\ncol(G)$ for any $G\in\sQ$ and any $q$.

-Note that if $G$ is a chordal graph, there are no cobipartite atoms, so no need for approximation, and we have an exact algorithm for counting $q$-colourings of chordal graphs, which can be implemented to run in $\cO(m+n)$ time.
-However, the chromatic polynomial for a chordal graph can be determined in $\cO(m+n)$ time using a perfect elimination order.
-See~\cite[Rem.\,2.5]{Agnar}.
-This can also be implemented to run in $\cO(m+n)$ time for a chordal graph.
-Recognition can also be done in $\cO(m+n)$ time, so counting $q$-colourings is in $\cO(m+n)$ time for a chordal graph using either approach.
-However, since the number of colourings can be as large as $q^n$, an additional $\cO(\log q)$ factor is required in the bit-complexity model.